 Since you can grab tasks anytime you like at Clickworker, you can choose to work part-time at night at Clickworker.
 However, remember, you want to complete a task as quickly as you can so you can move on to another task to earn more money.

 Clickworkers are paid once every week via PayPal.
 According to Glassdoor, Clickworker independent contractors earn $6-$11/hour.

 10. Inbound Call Agent at NexRep

 NexRep is a call center company that is constantly hiring inbound calling agents.
 It means your job is to receive calls from customers instead of making outbound calls to customers.

-To work for NexRep, you need to pass a background check, and NexRep charges $25 for this process.
+To work at NexRep, you need to pass a background check, and NexRep charges $25 for this process.
 They also conduct a two-week training which takes place between 10 am-3 pm EST time.

 However, once you start working for NexRep, you will make money on a 100% commission basis without a cap or limit to how much you can earn.
-You’ll also need to work at least two hours per day and complete at least 15 hours of work per week.
+You’ll also need to work at least two hours per day and be able to work at least 15 hours per week.

 Does working as a travel agent appeal to you?
 Check out flexible online jobs at World Travel Holdings.

 As a customer service rep at World Travel Holdings, your job is to book and confirm reservations.
 You may also be asked to handle both inbound and outbound calls, as well as do some tasks in sales.